 Instead, the architects and engineers of FSB are steering their education clients towards hardened spaces that can double as gymnasiums, band rooms, cafeterias, or proper classrooms with exterior windows.
 Contrary to common belief, aboveground shelters can be just as safe as below grade spaces if they are designed with the necessary structural reinforcements, Schmidt said.

-“One of the fallacies around here, since some meteorologists will say ‘get below grade or you won’t survive,’ is that the best storm shelter options are underground,” FSB Project Manager Dennis Glover said.
+“One of the fallacies around here, since some meteorologists will say ‘get below grade or you won’t survive,’ is that the best storm shelter options are underground,” FSB Education Market Principal Dennis Glover said.
 “Underground shelters actually can pose additional challenges since they are difficult to keep dry.”

 Schools have limited construction budgets and square footage, and most cannot afford to have a space that only functions as a safe room.

 More than ever, products on the market today make these multipurpose safe rooms attainable.
 Glover said that for Heartland Middle School, completed in 2016 for Edmond Public Schools, the firm incorporated high-performance laminated glass into the windows of one of the school’s safe room spaces — two adjoining classrooms.
 Approved for use within the past five years, the laminated glass looks like an ordinary window, but is an inch thick, made of glass layered between a thick laminate to prevent it from shattering into the classroom during a severe weather event.
 Set into steel frames, these windows are structurally welded into the supports with major columns and beams.
 The adjoining classrooms are one of two safe room spaces in the school; the other is a gymnasium.
 Together, they will accommodate everyone at Heartland.

 “Looking at the classroom, you don’t know it’s a hardened shelter,” Glover said.
 “It has glass, lights and a ceiling.
 It’s just as attractive as the classroom next door that’s not a shelter.”